How to Become a Social Worker in New York

 Licensed Master Social Worker Educational Requirements

-According to New York state, the LMSW educational requirements include the completion of an MSW program that includes curriculum in:
+According to New York State Education Department, the LMSW social worker requirements include the completion of an MSW program that includes curriculum in:

 Licensed Clinical Social Worker Educational Requirements